 From source to tap

 In the years ahead the research programme will remain focused on research that supports the drinking water provision from source to tap.
 This encompasses a broad range of subjects, from source protection on the societal stage, to the improvement of existing, and development of innovative, treatment technologies, and from the design, maintenance and management of future-resilient distribution networks, to the interaction and collaboration with the drinking water consumers, including joint research.
 Water quality and safety, both chemical and microbial, are still crucial factors.
-What is new is the explicit attention directed at water in the circular economy.
+What is new is the explicit attention directed at water in the circular economy, a topic that will get its own research program on 1 January 2018: Water in the Circular Economy (WiCE).
 In this way, the parties stress the importance of research projects that bring together partners from other parts of the watercycle and from other sectors.